1. PERSONAL FINANCE

 • Shop only on secure websites.

-With the holidays comes more opportunity for online scammers to take advantage of online shoppers.
-While online shopping may seem easy and harmless, cybercriminals can obtain a lot of private information just from a simple online order.
-Identity theft attempts during the 2017 holiday season increased 22% with 1 out of every 85 transactions being a fraudulent attempt.
-There are precautions you can put in place before you start your holiday shopping.
-Here are some tips to keep your identity safe:
+The holiday season brings more opportunities for scammers to take advantage of online shoppers.
+While online shopping may seem easy and harmless, cybercriminals can obtain a lot of private information just from a simple online order, such as your banking information.
+Keep reading for a rundown of tips to keep your identity safe if you're planning to buy gifts online this year.

-In advance of your holiday shopping, it’s important to take a deeper look at the Internet connection you’re using to get there.
-Are you connected to public wi-fi in a cafe?
-Maybe the Internet you have at work?
-Or at the airport?
-If your connection is free and open to the public, it most likely doesn’t have proper security measures in place.
+In advance of your holiday shopping, it’s important to take a deeper look at the internet connection you’re using to get there.
+If your connection is free and open to the public, it may not have proper security measures in place.
 That means your sensitive data could be exposed to others that are also connected to the same network as you while you’re shopping online.
-Not only does this leave your information vulnerable to cybercriminals, but it can put your money in harm’s way in a matter of seconds.
-For a safer online experience, connect to a virtual private network, which creates a private network from a public Internet connection.
-While connected to this private network, your IP address will be hidden as well as your devices, browsing activity, and any other private data you’re using.
-Download a VPN onto all of your mobile devices for extra protection while online shopping this season.

-Instead of ignoring your monthly bank statements, start reading through them, especially around the holidays.
-Bank statements can be a huge indicator of identity theft.
-It’s smart to go through, do some math, and make sure everything looks correct.
-Double check your shipping price, any discounted prices you were promised, even whether or not your coupons worked properly.
+Instead of ignoring your monthly bank and credit card statements, start reading through them, especially around the holidays.
+Financial statements can be a huge indicator of identity theft.
+It’s smart to do some math and make sure everything looks correct.
+Double-check shipping charges, any discounted prices you were promised, even whether any coupons or discount codes you applied worked properly.
 It’s easy to overlook these items when purchasing gifts.
 Your statements can also show extra charges that you might not have caught unless you checked your statement.
-Be vigilant about this during the last couple months of the year and make sure you catch something suspicious before it escalates.

 Since social media has become such a natural part of our lives, it’s easy to post personal information without thinking twice about it.
-The social media profiles we make can be more informative to strangers than we think.
-Exposing pictures of our personal homes, cars, work offices, etc, can leave a digital footprint behind that would be of interest to cybercriminals.
 Try to avoid including personal information about yourself in online profiles and other social posts.
-Stay away from posting any financial information, addresses of your home or family members, middle names, and anything else that could be used towards identity theft.
-Also be careful when posting text chains, emails, and be sure that there is no sensitive information that can be seen in the background (bills, licenses, private numbers, etc.)
+Stay away from posting any financial information, addresses of your home or family members' homes, middle names, and anything else that could be used to steal your identity.

-Throughoutthe busy shopping season, put your cybersecurity above anything else.
-Shoppingsafely is more important than you think, so take some of these tips andimplement them as you participate in a variety of online activities.
+Throughout the busy shopping season, put your cybersecurity above anything else.
+Shopping safely is more important than you think, so take some of these tips and implement them as you get ready for the holidays.

 Debt relief by the numbers